When should I submit an application for my child?

 What is the difference between Montessori and Traditional programs for 3-, 4-, and 5-year-olds?

 There are many differences and many similarities between the two program options at St. Ursula Villa.
-This chart - Early Childhood Program Comparison 2018-19 provides a side-by-side comparison of some of the basic elements of Montessori and Traditional classrooms and should be used in evaluating components such as schedule options, class make-up, and teacher/student ratio.
+This chart - Early Childhood Programs and Schedules 2020 - provides a side-by-side comparison of some of the basic elements of Montessori and Traditional classrooms and should be used in evaluating components such as schedule options, class make-up, and teacher/student ratio.

 Does St. Ursula Villa require children to be toilet-trained?